This dictionary covers graphic design, prepress and print terminology

 In the printing process, the rubber-coated rollers responsible for the distribution of ink from the fountain to the ink drum.

 Abbreviation for Darwin Information Typing Architecture, an XML-based standard for designing, writing, managing, and publishing technical documentation, Help systems and other information sets consisting of modular information with many topics of the same type(s).

 A technique of interpolation to fill in a gap between two pixels with another pixel.
 The value of the new pixel is the average value of the two pixels on either side of it.
-The result is a smoother edge with less jaggies.
+The result is a smoother edge with fewer jaggies.

 Altering the size or shape of adjacent pixel spots to create an effect of intermediate shades of gray or additional colors on a display or printing device.

 Describes non-parallel lines that spread

 Abbreviation for DigitAl linear Tape, a form of magnetic tape used for high-speed storage, for backups and archiving

 An international trade association representing users, creators and suppliers of direct-mail advertising and other direct marketing techniques.